 6.21% of the workforce is employed in the armed forces, making the military a huge focus of life in Basin.
 Even though it is a military town, the civilian sector still plays an important role in the local economy.
 The Transportation and Retail industries respectively employ 15.56% and 14.63% of the civilian workforce.

-Basin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Basin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, Basin does not have a public transit system used by locals to get to and from work.